-Searching for the Commanders next quarterback
+Searching for the Commanders’ next quarterback

 Ron Rivera has said “nothing is out of the question” when it comes to finding a new starting quarterback.
 After cycling through six starters since arriving in 2020, the Washington Commanders head coach seems poised to move on to No. 7 and hand the keys to another veteran or a rookie.